Unpacking The Facts About Special Needs Trusts With Griffin & Cain, Attorneys at Law, PC

 • First-party special needs trusts: These are trusts funded with assets that belong to the person with special needs.
 Often these assets are inherited, but it could potential be a legal settlement or even their own earnings.

-These are all supplemental needs trusts, which allow people on government benefits to access and benefit from greater resources.
+These are all supplemental needs trusts, which aim to allow people on government benefits to access and benefit from greater resources.

 If a person with disabilities already receives government benefits, is a trust still necessary?